-Bacharach offers treatment for lymphedema at several locations including the main campus in Pomona and at its physical therapy center in Tuckerton.
+Bacharach offers treatment for lymphedema at several locations and in the home.

 Lymphedema is a condition caused by the poor drainage of the lymphatic system.
 It results in fluid retention and tissue swelling and can be both painful and dangerous.

 Lymphedema often develops after lymph nodes are dissected, for example after breast cancer surgery, but it may also develop after injury.
 Bacharach offers lymphedema management as part of its oncology program, an overall program providing physical therapy to allay the side effects of cancer treatment.